October 25, 2016

 HTTP/1.1 tried to fix this by adding a “waterfall” type of effect for multiple requests and connections at once.
 This didn’t really fix the problem and is why we are left with so many hacks we have to do to decrease load times today

-Multiplexing targets they problems by allowing multiple requests and responses to occur simultaneously.
+Multiplexing targets their problems by allowing multiple requests and responses to occur simultaneously.
 This ultimately allows a client to use one connection to load a whole page.

 It is Binary